judo347/AAU-Notes/4-Semester/SPO - Languages and Compilers/01excercise/excercise.md

 #### 5. Discuss what is needed to define a new programming language.
 Write down your conclusions for comparison with your knowledge after the course.

-A lot of documentation on how to use the langue.
+A lot of documentation on how to use the language.